Font size:

 In compliance with its obligations under the international agreements Belarus destroyed large quantities of conventional arms and military equipment.
 Through destruction of conventional armaments surpluses our country has significantly contributed to strengthening peace and stability in Europe.

 Under the Treaty on Conventional Armed Forces in Europe (CFE) 1773 army tanks, 1341 battle armored machines and 130 battle planes have been destroyed.
-It constitutes over 10 per cent of the arms and military equipment destroyed by all 30 CFE member states.
 Belarus took an active part in the negotiations on the Treaty adaptation to new geopolitical landscape, and was the first to ratify the Agreement on Adaptation of the CFE Treaty in July 2000, signed at the OSCE Summit in Istanbul in November 1999.
 However, this agreement has not yet entered into force because of the linkage made by several CFE State Parties between its ratification and the fulfillment of the commitments not directly related to conventional arms control.

 Despite the CFE Treaty does not correspond to the current politico-military situation on the European continent, the Republic of Belarus has consistently and fully implemented the Treaty.
 After the withdrawal of the Russian Federation from the CFE Treaty in November 2023 and the decision of NATO member states to suspend the Treaty, the significance of this document for pan-European security was almost completely lost.